Scientific Name

 Description

-Gibbaeum heathii is a dwarf succulent that forms clumps of bodies composed of two thick, fleshy, green to whitish-green leaves closely pressed together.
-The bodies are subglobose with a definite fissure, up to 1.2 inches (3 cm) tall and 0.8 inches (2 cm) in diameter.
+Gibbaeum heathii is a dwarf succulent that forms clumps of bodies that consist of two thick, fleshy, green to whitish-green leaves closely pressed together.
+The bodies are subglobose with a definite fissure, and can grow up to 1.2 inches (3 cm) tall and 0.8 inches (2 cm) in diameter.

-The flowers are white, cream-colored, or pale pink, up to 1.2 inches (3 cm) in diameter, and appear between the leaves from late winter to early spring.
+The flowers can be white, cream-colored, or pale pink and appear between the leaves from late winter to early spring.
+They can reach a diameter of 1.2 inches (3 cm).

 Hardiness